drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 Fig. 6.
 Thermal conductivity of the sample solution

 The input local direct solar irradiation on August 19, 2020 (Taiwan, Taipei) is presented in Fig. 7.
-The solar radiation intensity increases to a maximum value of 842.96 w/m^2^ at noon and then reduces to 9.98 w/m^2^.
-The model analysis was carried out using this solar radiation intensity with the specified sun concentration of the filtering channel and PV surface.
-The ray tracing and distribution on the tubes\' upper surface and CPV/T are presented in Fig.7 b.
+The solar radiation intensity increased to a maximum value of 842.96 w/m^2^ at noon and then dropped to 9.98 w/m^2^.
+The model analysis was carried out using these solar radiation intensity figures with the specified solar concentration of the filtering channel on the PV surface.
+Ray tracing and distribution on the tubes\' upper surface and CPV/T are presented in Fig.7 b.

 +-----------------------------------------------------------------+---+